Winning First and Last Mile Delivery

 Brian Glick 14:31

-You know, I'll just say kind of, again, from my personal experience that you know, I think when I first encountered a lot of the latest generation of tech companies that are addressing in first mile but also middle I think last mile and E comm delivery is different, but in those other two areas.
+You know, I'll just say kind of, again, from my personal experience that you know, I think when I first encountered a lot of the latest generation of tech companies that are addressing in first mile but also middle and last mile, E comm delivery is different, but in those other two areas.
 I was very dismissive of a lot of the tech out there as being useless because I I had come from places where we were on the other side of that gulf, we were on the more advanced side, right?
-And people would say, Okay, I have this, you know, order management platform like, Yeah, but it doesn't deal with the fact that you might have a multi source product.
-I literally sent us an email this morning, somebody like, what happens if 20% of the products is subject to the Korean free trade agreement?
+And people would say, Okay, I have this, you know, order management platform like, yeah, but it doesn't deal with the fact that you might have a multi source product.
+I literally said this in an email this morning, somebody like, what happens if 20% of the products is subject to the Korean free trade agreement?
 And the other 80% is sourcing somebody else?
-And how do you do your blended landed cost?
+And how do you do your blended landing cost?
 And they're like, we're just trying to move T shirts here.
 Right?
 Like, you know, this built in bias that I think a lot of us people who have been in these really complicated things, miss opportunities that some of the newcomers understand that they don't have to solve for those problems?
-Yes, there's an addressable market that doesn't leverage free trade agreements, for example, right?
+There's an addressable market that doesn't leverage free trade agreements, for example, right?

 Penelope Shaw 15:52

 I'd say that's true.
 But perhaps the compliance part of me will still kind of seize up when I see that these solutions aren't addressing the other gaps.
-And what I have always tried to do in my career, and I'll borrow from the Amazon leadership principles to express it is look around the corner and anticipate what's coming.
-And try to avoid the loss of management and leadership time that comes along with having to solve an administrative or compliance or litigious issue.
-I'd rather just have it never come up, rather than say, Oh, we'll get to that five years from now.
+And what I have always tried to do in my career, and I'll borrow from the Amazon leadership principles to express it, is look around the corner and anticipate what's coming, and try to avoid the loss of management and leadership time that comes along with having to solve an administrative or compliance or litigious issue.
+I'd rather just have it never come up, rather than say, "oh, we'll get to that five years from now."
 That's just the way I'm wired.
-I

 Brian Glick 16:53

-think.
 I think we come from the same place.
-Yeah.
-So the number of customers that I had on when I was again, on the customer side, you know, or they'd say, Oh, we're not going to invest in this solution.
-For $100,000.
+So the number of customers that I had on when I was again, on the customer side, you know, they'd say, "oh, we're not going to invest in this solution" for $100,000.
 You say?
-Well, when you get your $10 million penalty, you certainly will.
-You certainly will wish you had invested the $100,000, then, and then they'd pay us a million dollars to get them out of the $10 million penalty that they could have not had in the first place.
+Well, when you get your $10 million penalty you certainly will wish you had invested the $100,000, then, and then they'd pay us a million dollars to get them out of the $10 million penalty that they could have not had in the first place.
 So yeah, it's a speech I've given a lot of times.